 Hawke: They even killed his dog to prove a point!
 His dog, Hubert!
 You know how important they are to Fereldans!

-Dee in Tales of MU gives her less-evolved friends a glowing picture of her subterranean elven culture as a "structured meritocracy" where everyone has a place and all contribute to the common good.
+Dee in Tales Of MU gives her less-evolved friends a glowing picture of her subterranean elven culture as a "structured meritocracy" where everyone has a place and all contribute to the common good.
 Side stories that show what's happening while she's on the surface indicate that she has a very one-sided view of her culture.

 The Mooninites in Aqua Teen Hunger Force are quite fond of this, saying things like "Our race is hundreds of years beyond yours." and "Some would say that the Earth is our moon, but that would belittle the name of the moon... which is the moon."
-This is rather bizarre, since there only appears to be three of them, who have no discernable culture to speak of (unless nonstop, unfocused shitheadery counts as a culture).
+This is rather bizarre, since there only appears to be three of them, who have no discernible culture to speak of (unless nonstop, unfocused jerkassery counts as a culture).

 In an issue of The Invisibles where King Mob travels back in time, this exchange occurs:

 Lady Manning: I am Lady Manning and my family can trace its ancestry all the way back to the Norman Conquests.
 Mr. Skat: My family goes all the way bock to the Dogon people in Africa.
 Six thousand years ago, we opened the door to the outside, and let the Nommo in.
 My ancestors were trading with the Shining Ones when yours were daubing reindeer off the walls of the family cave.

 Deadpool: "Super English!
 Imagine it!
 None of the negatives!
 Just the positives!
 The nobility, the heroism, the grit and pluck, the honesty... the strange, paralysing inability to finish off a completely helpless foe.
 Because it just wouldn't be 'proper'.
 Damn."